The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Limits

 \section{Limits}

 Up to now, we have worked on $\mathcal{M}=\cit^{*}$ and we want now to define a limit at $0$ of the structure $\mathcal{S}_{w}$ ({\em resp.} $\fit_{w}$).
-This should be of course a Saito structure ({\em resp.} a Frobenius type structure) on a $\ppit^{1}$ ({\em resp.} on a point), as canonical as possible.
-This canonical limit will be constructed with the help of the Kashiwara-Malgrange $V$-filtration at the origin \footnote{Naively, one could set $q=x=0$ in the matrices of $\nabla$ and $S$ in the flat basis.
-Unfortunately, these matrices are multivalued (they have rational power of $q,x$), so that this limit process does not make sense.}.
-The canonical limit Frobenius type structure (on a point) will be then obtain, using the proposition \ref{MStoSTF}.
+This should be of course a quantum differential system ({\em resp.} a Frobenius type structure) on $\ppit^{1}$ ({\em resp.} on a point), as canonical as possible.
+This limit will be constructed with the help of the Kashiwara-Malgrange $V$-filtration at the origin.
+The desired limit Frobenius type structure (on a point) will be then obtained using proposition \ref{MStoSTF}.

-Notice that, setting ``$q=0$'' on the A-side, one expects to get the orbifold cohomology, the endomorphism $c_{1}(T\ppit (w))\cup_{\orb}$ and the orbifold Poincar\'e pairing.
-We will see that this guess agrees with our result.
+Usually on the A-side, one recovers the cup product from the quantum product setting $q=0$.
+This works nicely in the basis $(\mathbf{1}_{f_{i}}P^{j})$.
+Nevertheless, when one works with the quantum differential system, like we do, the natural basis is not $(\mathbf{1}_{f_{i}}P^{j})$ but $(P^{\bullet j})$ (see Remark \ref{rem:A,side,flat}).
+As $(P^{\bullet j})$ depends on $q$, it make no sense to set directly $q=0$.
+For example the matrix $C(q=0)$ is not the endomorphism $P\cup_{\orb}$.
+So to recover the limit at ``q=0'', we need to give a grading by the Kashiwara-Malgrange $V$-filtration (see {\em f.i} \cite[2.e and A.b.3]{DoSa1} for the definition of this filtration).